Time to read: 4 mins

 What are User Access Reviews?

 User access reviews (UARs) are a security and compliance driven tool for reducing standing privileges and ensuring that users retain the appropriate levels of access.
-User access reviews may incorporate many SaaS systems for a company, but most companies limit the scope of these reviews to critical systems and resources that contain customer data and are essential to running the business.
-Reviews are typically executed on a regular basis, such as quarterly or semi-annually, to ensure information security.
+User access reviews may incorporate many SaaS applications, but most companies limit the scope of these reviews to critical systems and resources that contain customer data and are essential to running the business.
+Access reviews are typically executed on a regular basis, such as quarterly or semi-annually, to ensure information security.

 Why run UARs?